kelenhiik/kelenhiik.github.io/index.md

                 seqtop_list.append(x)
 ```
 I saved and erased so many times that I am not sure if it was this one or not, but the main idea is again that I couldn't figure out how to make it work.
-I was always able to get the headings right, but never separate the other parts.
-Then I saw that there is something on the board about ```enumerate```.
-I have used that before and decided to try it, maybe it makes something clearer: it gives the position and value of an element.
+Then I decided to try ```enumerate```, which a classmate suggested and was also written on the board, I guess I missed it earlier.
+I have used that before and figured, maybe it makes something clearer: it gives the position and value of an element.
 I couldn't think where will I use the positions, but I managed through trial and error to put together something like this:

 ```
 def fasta_parser(filename):